OliverNChalk/reliable-zeromq/README.md

  - Performance Testing
  - Migrate to ESLint
  - Test multiple subscribers to one publisher (networked)
- - Proper config handling, Constants.ts is a bad idea

 ### Ideas:
  - Mock zmq functionality